alik604/Notebooks/EEG/readme.md

-> note: non-trivial & ‘projects’ are in their own report
+> note: My work on EEG-MNIST is in its own repo